a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - **Evolutionary Neuroscience**
 - Evolutionary Neuroscience, Paul D. MacLean, triune brain theory, *Principles of Brain Evolution*, ...
 - John Eccles, ...

-- **Scientific Method, Induction, Conscilience, Convergence**
-- anthropic principle, ...
-- scientific method
-- John Dewey, *Logic: The Theory of Inquiry*
-- Tom Beakbane, *How to Understand Everything: Consilience: A New Way to See the World*
-- problem of induction, consilience of inductions, William Whewell, *History of the Inductive Sciences*, *The Philosophy of the Inductive Sciences*
-- natural induction, material induction, John D Norton, *The Material Theory of Induction*, ...
-- G. A. Cory Jr, *The Consilient Brain*, *Toward Consilence*, ...
-- Peter Watson, *Convergence the Idea at the Heart of Science*
-- Mario Bunge, *Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge*

-- **Causation**
-- Jonas Peters, Dominik Janzing, and Bernhard Scholkopf, *Elements of Causal Inference Foundations and Learning Algorithms*

 - **Combinatorics, Data Structures**
 - Niven, *Mathematics of Choice*